 Business Personal Property

 Business personal property is any personal property that is used in conjunction with a business or for income producing purposes.
 For a detailed brochure describing business personal property and who should list it and how it should be listed, open Business Personal Property Brochure (PDF).
-To access a printable version of a business personal property listing form, open Current Year Business Personal Property Listing Instructions (PDF).
-To access instructions for completing a business personal property listing form, open Current Year Business Personal Property Listing Instructions (PDF).
+To access a printable version of a business personal property listing form, open Business Personal Property Listing Form (PDF).
+To access instructions for completing a business personal property listing form, open Business Personal Property Listing Instructions (PDF).

 Vehicle Registration Gap Billing